wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 * From the Firebase Console click on the gear and select the Service Account tab
 * Click on the button to `generate key`
 * Add the generated file to the root of your project and rename it to `serviceAccountKey.json`
-* Copy and paste the Admin SDK configuration snippet to your project as you can see in the following step of this tutorial to Initialize Firebase we are using `${process.env.FIREBASE_DATABASE_URL` to read the URL from the `.env` file but it's the same Database URL found here
+* Copy and paste the Admin SDK configuration snippet to your project as you can see in the following step of this tutorial to initialize Firebase.
+We are using `${process.env.FIREBASE_DATABASE_URL` to read the URL from the `.env` file but it's the same Database URL found on the Firebase Admin SDK configuration.

 ![Admin SDK configuration](/content/blog/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api/screenshot-2022-01-04-at-17.52.49.png "Admin SDK configuration")